ifBars/S1API-docs/.vitepress/docs/api/products/index.md

 ### ProductDefinition

-Represents the definition of a product in the game.
+Represents a product definition in the game.
 Inherits from `ItemDefinition`.

 ```csharp
 public class ProductDefinition : ItemDefinition